dmackinnon1/fickleSentries/README.md

 ## Overview

-This notebook explores a set of logic puzzles inspired by some puzzle types found in Raymond Smullyan's "The Lady or the Tiger?" and "What is the Name of this Book?".

 The "Fickle Sentries" is a puzzle type that both 'lady or tiger' and 'lion and unicorn' puzzles have a strong family resemblance to, illustrating how those two puzzle types are closely related.

 The setup of the puzzle is as follows: